bodhi-project/spirit-and-nature/content/on-world-game-in-sand.md

     - say hi
 ---

-“When one is very young ... there is always, in the dreams of the child, a kind of aspiration, which for the child’s consciousness is a sort of ambition, for something which would be beauty without ugliness, justice without injustice, goodness without limits, and a conscious, constant success, a perpetual miracle.
-Children should be taught, ... this is what should guide your life, organise it, make you develop in the direction of the true reality which the ordinary world calls illusion.” — The Mother
+> When one is very young... there is always, in the dreams of the child, a kind of aspiration, which for the child’s consciousness is a sort of ambition, for something which would be beauty without ugliness, justice without injustice, goodness without limits, and a conscious, constant success, a perpetual miracle.
+Children should be taught, ... this is what should guide your life, organise it, make you develop in the direction of the true reality which the ordinary world calls illusion. — The Mother

 This activity has been an educational tool in Auroville from its beginning.
 Although now in Auroville it is mainly played with children, yet it was also intended for adults.
 The World Game encourages spontaneity, trust in oneself, and being in the  ow of the moment.
 There are no mistakes, and no experience is required.
 There is nothing to accomplish, no place to reach.
 Because it is playful, it can flow joyfully and become a celebration of life.